 Conclusion Proactive vs Reactive monitoring

 Cloud-based SDN solutions proactively monitor networks, allowing administrators to detect and correct problems before they impact end-users.
-Solutions like be.SDx, are designed for SME’s.
-Among many other issues, with be.SDx, IT resellers and system integrators can become Managed Service Providers for their SME end customer base and hence supply services such as proactive cloud-network monitoring.
+Solutions like be.SDx, are designed for enterprises and sistem integrators.
+Among many other issues, with be.SDx, system integrators can become Managed Service Providers for their end customer base and hence supply services such as proactive cloud-network monitoring.
 Moreover, those SDN systems are easy to set up and manage, which is a huge benefit for both sides.